Which GERD ICD-10 Code Do You Bill? Start With One Question

 Esophageal ulcer without hemorrhage |

-When an esophageal ulcer is documented apart from esophagitis.
-May accompany K21.00. |
+Esophageal ulcer documented separately from esophagitis.
+May accompany K21.00 |

 |